NadiaAB-source/Beyond-the-Threshold-Re-examining-the-Intelligence-Creativity-Relationship/README.md

 This notebook contains the broader set of analyses conducted during development of the project.

-It documents the exploratory analytical process and includes methods and model specifications that were considered during earlier stages of the study but are not all retained in the revised manuscript.
+It documents the exploratory analytical process and includes methods and model specifications that were considered during earlier stages of the study but are not all retained in the manuscript.

 Analyses explored in this notebook include: